Training happens once — inference runs billions of times

 Draft model choices

 Separate small model: A 1–7B model drafts for a 70B model.
 Works well for general text.
 EAGLE / Medusa: A lightweight head on the target model itself drafts future tokens using the hidden states — no separate model needed. n-gram lookup: Ultra-fast draft using repeated phrases from context.
 Great for code with repetitive patterns.
-Used by default in vLLM.
+Supported in vLLM (not enabled by default).

 typical speedup for coding tasks